Audley launches new Asia Cruises brochure

-The Myeik Archipelago in southern Burma is a collection of over 800 remote islands, uninhabited except for Moken sea gypsies.
+The Myeik Archipelago in southern Myanmar is a collection of over 800 remote islands, uninhabited except for Moken sea gypsies.
 Burma Boating is Audley’s favourite small cruise operator for exploring this unspoilt area of the country, offering a range of options from two mast, 80-foot teak yachts to larger, well-equipped expedition vessels.
 They suggest a 14 day trip that combines cruising on the Ayeyarwady and seeing the main highlights of the country with cruising in the unspoilt Myeik Archipelago for a far more off-the-beaten-track experience.
 It costs from £6,805 per person to include return flights and transfers.

 Luxury on the Mekong

 The luxurious Aqua Mekong is the latest and most refined addition from Audley for those wishing to take the Mekong cruise between Saigon in Vietnam and Siem Reap in Cambodia.
 It has just 20 cabins with floor to ceiling windows giving uninterrupted views.
 There is also a private screening room with theatre seating, an outdoor cinema, a top deck gym overlooking the river, a plunge pool with private cabanas and an observation deck with outdoor sunbeds.
 A 15 day trip including seven nights on the Aqua Mekong costs from £8,150 per person.

 Cruising in India